rokku/stateofheavy.com/_posts/2023-01-19-beyond-the-black-beyond-the-black.md

 hidden: false

 ---
 With this, their self-titled fifth album, Beyond The Black have a solid slab of symphotic-esque metal.
-I say 'esque' as there's also potential for each track to get away from itself with the widdly-widdly, but the band show great restraint in keeping everything to the service of the song.
+I say 'esque' as while there potential for each track to get away from itself with the _widdly-widdly_, the band show great restraint in keeping everything to the service of the song.

 Blasting off with absolutely hook-ridden opener, 'Is There Anyone Out There', Beyond The Black - a group I'd never even heard of before I began listening to this - show their mettle.
 The weird almost-clown-horn sound at the start, and later in the song, is... well, it's out of place, but fortunately doesn't ruin what quickly becomes a firm toe-tapper of a track.